 Nor, since it had a mandate from the Assembly, was it bound to follow its own earlier arrangements.

-26. The conclusion is that none of the complainants' pleas is sound and that their complaints must fail.
+- 26. The conclusion is that none of the complainants' pleas is sound and that their complaints must fail. - 27.
+Since the complaints fail, so does the application to intervene.

 DECISION: